About Us

 Media

 The ABF Board (the Board) has oversight and overall responsibility for ESG across the Group, including climate-related matters.
-The Board holds our businesses accountable for their management of ESG impacts, risks and opportunities, which includes an annual review of material ESG matters.
-The Chief Executive and Finance Director have responsibility for assessing and managing material ESG matters across the Group, including in relation to climate change, and reporting this to the Board.
+The Board holds our businesses accountable for their assessment and management of ESG impacts, risks and opportunities, which includes an annual review of material ESG matters.
+The Chief Executive and Finance Director have responsibility for assessing and managing material ESG matters across the Group, including climate-related matters, and reporting this to the Board.

 In carrying out its duties the Board is also supported by:

-From this year, the Finance Transformation team which is part of the Group Finance team also oversees all non-financial data reporting, collaborating closely with the CR Hub to ensure timely and accurate reporting.
+The Finance Transformation team, which is part of the Group Finance team, oversees and collates all non-financial data used for Group reporting, collaborating closely with the CR Hub to ensure timely and accurate reporting.
 It coordinates with other finance teams within the businesses across the Group to ensure robust and consistent data collection aligned with assurance requirements.
-Additionally, dedicated teams covering specific areas such as DEI, health, safety, environment and procurement, ensure the businesses have a comprehensive level of support across ESG matters.
+Additionally, dedicated teams covering specific areas such as DEI, health, safety, environment and procurement ensure the businesses have a comprehensive level of support across ESG matters.

-The Board receives regular updates each year on material ESG matters, including climate-related matters.
-This year these included updates on the following:
+The Board receives regular updates each year on material ESG matters, including climate-related matters from a variety of sources including senior management and internal reporting.
+In 2025 these included updates on the following:

-Since 2022, we have included strategic ESG key performance indicators (KPIs) in our short-term incentive plan (STIP) for executive directors.
+Since 2022, we have included strategic ESG KPIs in our short-term incentive plan (STIP) for executive directors.
 We report to the Remuneration Committee on progress against these KPIs three times each year.
-The measures that applied this year, and how we assessed progress against them, are disclosed in the Directors’ Remuneration Report in our 2024 Annual Report.
+The measures applied in 2025, and how we assessed progress against them, are disclosed in the Directors’ Remuneration Report on our Annual Report.

-This year, we have further strengthened our governance of ESG matters by creating an ESG Policy and Reporting Group.
-This Group meets regularly and is responsible for overseeing the ESG reporting strategy, for allocating resource, prioritising activities, and reviewing Group ESG reporting or policy as needed.
-This Group is supported by subject matter experts (SMEs) across the Group as required.
+Our ESG Policy and Reporting Group is a central, cross-functional group that meets regularly and is responsible for overseeing the ESG reporting strategy, allocating central resource, prioritising activities, and reviewing Group ESG reporting or policy as needed.
+It sits at the ABF Group level and includes representatives from Finance, ESG Legal, Risk, CR Hub and People and Performance, supported by subject matter experts (SMEs) as required.

-Under ABF’s devolved structure, each of our businesses is required to understand its material ESG impacts, risks and opportunities, and is given the independence to put in place the necessary measures and policies that it believes will effectively manage such matters.
+Under ABF’s devolved structure, each of our businesses is required to understand its material ESG impacts, risks and opportunities, and is given the responsibility as well as the independence to put in place the necessary measures and policies that it believes will effectively manage such matters.

-In addition to individual business leaders, divisional chief executives are accountable for their businesses taking the appropriate action in relation to ESG impacts, risks and opportunities, including assessing, managing and mitigating the impact of climate change on their businesses.
+In addition to individual business leaders, divisional chief executives are accountable for their businesses taking the appropriate action in relation to ESG risks, opportunities and impacts, including assessing, managing and mitigating the impact of climate change on their businesses.

-Across most of our divisions, ESG measures are part of the personal objectives of the divisional chief executives, with appropriate KPIs to reflect the nature of their business.
-In addition, since the start of this financial year, all Primark directors have ESG measures for a significant part of their short-term incentive performance targets.
+Across most of our divisions, ESG measures are part of the personal objectives of the divisional chief executives, with appropriate KPIs in place to reflect the nature of their business.
+In addition, for the last two financial years, all Primark directors have had ESG measures for a significant part of their short-term incentive performance targets.

-Divisional management presents quarterly to the Chief Executive and Finance Director on business performance including relevant material ESG issues and where appropriate on significant climate-related matters.
-They have also other regular touch points with the Chief Executive where these matters are also discussed as needed.
-Additionally, the operating businesses periodically present significant ESG matters to the Board.
+Divisional management presents quarterly to the Chief Executive and Finance Director on business performance including relevant material ESG issues and, where appropriate, on significant climate-related matters.
+They also have other regular touch points with the Chief Executive where these matters are also discussed as needed.
+Additionally, the businesses periodically present material ESG matters to the Board.

-Identifying, assessing, and managing ESG risks and opportunities resides with the business where the risk or opportunity sits.
+The identification, assessment and management of ESG risks and opportunities resides within the business where the risk or opportunity sits.
 This is the same process for all other business risks.
-Annually risks are collated and reviewed at the individual business and divisional level.
+Annually, risks are collated and reviewed at individual business and divisional level and then reviewed also at Group level.
+Where risks or opportunities are not deemed material for the Group, the businesses incorporate these into their risk registers and their wider ESG strategies as appropriate.

-The Board is accountable for risk management, which includes agreeing the principal risks facing the Group, both existing and emerging, and ensuring these are successfully managed by the businesses.
+The Board is accountable for overall risk management, which includes agreeing the principal risks facing the Group, both existing and emerging, and ensuring these are effectively managed by the businesses.
 Further details on risk management can be found in our Annual Report.

 We recognise that climate change presents a material risk throughout our businesses’ operations and supply chains, resulting in challenges as well as opportunities for our businesses.
-While each business is responsible for identifying and managing its climate risks, we also undertake an annual risk assessment at Group level, which covers climate risk.
+While each business is responsible for identifying and managing its climate risks, we also undertake certain risk assessments at Group level, which include climate risk.
 Individual businesses may also include climate-related matters in their regular updates to the Board.
 Divisional chief executives are responsible for managing and mitigating the impacts of climate change on their divisions.

 Our Task Force on Climate-related Financial Disclosures (TCFD) reporting is overseen by a cross-functional steering committee, which briefs the Board and the Audit Committee.
-As part of this year’s disclosure, we have included a summary of transition plans for the Primark and ABF Sugar businesses, our top contributors to Scope 1, 2 and 3 emissions.
-For more information on our TCFD reporting, see our 2024 Annual Report.
+As part of the 2025 disclosure, we have included a summary of the transition plans for the Primark, ABF Sugar and Twinings Ovaltine businesses, our most significant contributors to Scope 1 and 2 GHG emissions and adjusted operating profit.
+For more information on our TCFD reporting, see our Annual Report.

 Our Group policies, position statements and Supplier Code of Conduct can be accessed online.